 We predict that rhythmic and musical abilities positively correlate with SL performance.
 We will test rhythm perception using two tasks (Harrison & Müllensiefen, 2018a, 2018b; Zentner & Strauss, 2017) in addition to a questionnaire about general musical ability and musical training experience (Bouwer et al., 2016; Müllensiefen et al., 2014).
-We predict these tasks to be inter-correlated, but we use multiple tasks to be sure that we measure rhythm perception as accurately as possible.
+We predict these tasks to be inter-positively correlated, but we use multiple tasks to be sure that we measure rhythm perception as accurately as possible.
 We will also measure behavioral rhythmic speech-to-speech entrainment by using the SSS task (Assaneo et al., 2019).
-We expect performance on this task to also be a significant predictor of SL performance, which would replicate a key finding reported by Assaneo and colleagues (2019).
+We expect performance on this task to also be a significant predictor of SL, which would replicate a key finding reported by Assaneo and colleagues (2019).
 We will perform a mediation analysis to further investigate interrelations between these rhythm tasks, the SSS task, and SL ability (see section 2.6 for details).
+Iin addition, we exploratively add-to a questionnaire about general musical ability and musical training experience (Bouwer et al., 2016; Müllensiefen et al., 2014).